7 Components You Must Implement In Your Workout Routine!

-Today I will be discussing 7 components that you should have in your workout routine.
+Today we are discussing 7 components that you should have in your workout routine.
 When starting your fitness journey, it may be intimidating to build an all-encompassing regime for your goals.
-If you are a complete beginner, I would recommend following YouTube videos or a program such as Chloe Ting to learn the basic movements and flow of different types of workouts.
+If you are a complete beginner, we would recommend following YouTube videos or a program such as Chloe Ting to learn the basic movements and flow of different types of workouts.

 Exercise is a non-negotiable part of a healthy lifestyle therefore your exercise routine should be catered to fit your needs, lifestyle, and goals!
 Don’t feel pressured to run 10km every morning or complete hour-long intense weight training sessions but you should aim to challenge and push yourself at least a little bit each workout.